PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 The attributes of each component which can be updated over batches are mentioned in [Components](components.md).
 An example of batch calculation of timeseries and contingency analysis is given in [Power Flow Example](../examples/Power%20Flow%20Example.ipynb)

-The same method `calculate_power_flow` to calculate a number of scenarios in one go.
+The same method as for single calculations, `calculate_power_flow`, can be used to calculate a number of scenarios in one go.
 To do this, you need to supply a `update_data` argument.
 This argument contains a dictionary of 2D update arrays (one array per component type).